 Sales channel examples

-Sales channels include parts and accessories stores; online retailers; marketplaces like Amazon, Walmart, or AutoParts4Less; hardware stores; tire dealers; and independent or chain service repair stores.
+Sales channels include parts and accessories stores; online retailers; viable marketplaces like Amazon or Walmart; hardware stores; tire dealers; and independent or chain service repair stores.
 All of these channels have a different ratio of DIY to DIFM sales and different amounts of digital influence.

 Digital influence on DIY sales